caracal-pipeline/caracal-docs/sphinx/manual/workers/line/index.rst

   **version**

-    *str*, *optional*, *default = null*
+    *str*, *optional*, *default = auto*

     Flag version to restore.
 This is applied to the .MS file(s) identified by "label" above.
 Set to "null" to skip this rewinding step.
+If 'auto' it will rewind to the version prefix_workername_before, where 'prefix' is set in the 'general' worker, and 'workername' is the name of this worker including the suffix '__N' if it is a repeated instance of this worker in the configuration file.
 Note that all flag versions saved after this version will be deleted.

   **mstransform_version**

-    *str*, *optional*, *default = null*
+    *str*, *optional*, *default = auto*

     Flag version to restore.
 This is applied to the .MS file(s) identified by "label" above plus the "_mst" suffix.
 Set to "null" to skip this rewind step.
+If 'auto' it will rewind to the version prefix_workername_before, where 'prefix' is set in the 'general' worker, and 'workername' is the name of this worker including the suffix '__N' if it is a repeated instance of this worker in the configuration file.
 Note that all flag versions saved after this version will be deleted.